p-hofmann/SMBEdit/README.md

 Yet another editor since others have become outdated.
 This is a command line tool, there is no gui!
 The script was written for python2.7 and is not compatible with python3, but should work on all platforms.
-Input and output are directories of raw blueprints as found in "/../StarMade/blueprints/".
+Input and output are either a directory of raw blueprints as found in "/../StarMade/blueprints/" or a path to a '.sment' file.
-"*.sment" files are not supported, yet.

 # Usage